tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The issue targeted by some problem via the ImprovementTarget object.'
+'The issue targeted by some problem via the ImprovementTarget object.
+Describes the relationship between an improvement target and an Issue.'

 ********************